TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 $ ./build.sh
 ```

-### The `wario-experiments` container
+### The `wario-experiments` Container
-*depends on wario-compiler*
-This container holds the build versions of all the benchmarks and configurations
-listed in the paper and holds the evaluation results after running the different
+This container holds the build versions of all the benchmarks and configurations listed in the paper and holds the evaluation results after running the different benchmarks.
-benchmarks.

-The container is build by:
+The container is build in the following steps.

 #### Step 1: Build and Run the Benchmarks
 Building and running the benchmarks in WARio can be done **per benchmark** using the makefiles in [benchmarks/](benchmarks/).
 Some benchmarks require a significant amount of memory to compile and emulate (primarily `picojpeg`).
 Because of this, the [`build-run.sh`](benchmarks/build-run.sh) script does not enable multi-threaded compilation.
 If you have a machine with more than 16 GB of memory, you may consider changing the script's `-j` parameter.
 The high memory usage results from prioritizing readability and simplicity while developing the transformations and is not a direct effect of the algorithms used by WARio.
 To build and run the benchmarks execute the following command.